 • Sitting by the lake, carving a stick just for fun

-Keep Your Knife Clean
+Don’t Forget To Always Keep Your Knife Clean

 As shown above, your knife will likely be called into action for many things, including cooking.
 It is important to keep your knife clean, particularly for cooking purposes.
-Give it a good cleansing once a day, and make sure it dries thoroughly before putting it away.
+Give it a good cleaning once a day, and make sure it dries thoroughly before putting it away.

-Sharpen Your Knife for Safety and Effectiveness
+We Recommend Sharpening Your Knife for Safety and Effectiveness

 Dull knives are much more dangerous than sharp knives.
-A dull knife is much harder to control than a sharp one, and may slip instead of cut.
+A dull knife is much harder to control than a sharp one and may slip instead of cut.
 In addition, you are more likely to use more pressure with a dull knife, which can result in serious wounds if the blade slips.
 If you are going to carry a knife in the wilderness, make sure it is sharp before you leave on your trip.

 Sharpening is pretty simple, but you will need a sharpening stone and a lubricant.
 Here are some good basic instructions on how to keep a sharp blade from wikiHow.